Bhikkhu

-A bhikkhu (भिक्खु, भिक्षु) is an ordained male in Buddhist monasticism.
-Male, and female monastics (bhikkhunī), are members of the Sangha (Buddhist community).
+A bhikkhu (भिक्खु; भिक्षु) is an ordained male in Buddhist monasticism.
+Male and female monastics (bhikkhunī) are members of the Sangha (Buddhist community).

 The lives of all Buddhist monastics are governed by a set of rules called the prātimokṣa or pātimokkha.
 Their lifestyles are shaped to support their spiritual practice: to live a simple and meditative life and attain nirvana.

 A person under the age of 20 cannot be ordained as a bhikkhu or bhikkhuni but can be ordained as a śrāmaṇera or śrāmaṇērī.

 Definition

 Bhikkhu literally means "beggar" or "one who lives by alms".
 The historical Buddha, Prince Siddhartha, having abandoned a life of pleasure and status, lived as an alms mendicant as part of his śramaṇa lifestyle.
 Those of his more serious students who renounced their lives as householders and came to study full-time under his supervision also adopted this lifestyle.
 These full-time student members of the sangha became the community of ordained monastics who wandered from town to city throughout the year, living off alms and stopping in one place only for the Vassa, the rainy months of the monsoon season.

 In the Dhammapada commentary of Buddhaghoṣa, a bhikkhu is defined as "the person who sees danger (in samsara or cycle of rebirth)" (Pāli: ikkhatīti: bhikkhu).
 Therefore, he seeks ordination to obtain release from the cycle of rebirth.
 The Dhammapada states:

 [266-267] He is not a monk just because he lives on others' alms.
 Not by adopting outward form does one become a true monk.
 Whoever here (in the Dispensation) lives a holy life, transcending both merit and demerit, and walks with understanding in this world—he is truly called a monk.

 Buddha accepted female bhikkhunis after his step-mother Mahapajapati Gotami organized a women's march to Vesāli and Buddha requested her to accept the Eight Garudhammas.
-So, Gotami agreed to accept the Eight Garudhammas and was accorded the status of the first bhikkhuni.
+Gotami agreed to accept the Eight Garudhammas and was accorded the status of the first bhikkhuni.
 Subsequent women had to undergo full ordination to become nuns.

 Ordination

-The bhikkhu order, in its earliest form, upheld continuous movement for eight months a year, and ate one meal a day, received from begging.
+The bhikkhu order, in its earliest form, upheld continuous movement for eight months a year, and ate one meal a day, that was received from begging.
+Generally, those who want to be ordained have to be 21 years old.